dfinity/candid/spec/Candid.md

 #### Structure

 A function type describes the list of parameters and results and their respective types.
-It can optionally be annotated to be *query*, which indicates that it does not modify any state and can potentially be executed more efficiently (e.g., on cached state).
-(Other annotations may be added in the future.)
+It can optionally be annotated to be *query*, *composite_query* or *oneway*.

+* `query` indicates that the function does not modify any state and can potentially be executed more efficiently (e.g., on cached state).
+* `composite_query` is a special `query` function that has IC-specific features and limitations:
+  - `composite_query` function can only call other `composite_query` and `query` functions.
+  - `composite_query` function can only be called from other `composite_query` functions (not callable from `query` functions) and from outside of IC.
+  - `composite_query` cannot be made cross-subnets.
+  - All these limitations are temporary due to the implementation.
+Eventually, `query` and `composite_query` functions will become the same thing.
+* `oneway` function has no return results, and the caller doesn't have to wait for the function return.
+* Other annotations may be added in the future.

 ```
 <functype> ::= ( <argtype>,* ) -> ( <argtype>,* ) <funcann>*
-<funcann>  ::= oneway | query
+<funcann>  ::= oneway | query | composite_query
 <argtype>  ::= <datatype>
 ```
 We identify `<funcann>` lists in a function type up to reordering.